 - a glory hole where the glass will be reheated after shaping;

-- a punty for adding extra pieces of glass to the glass piece you are working on;
+- a punty, for adding extra pieces of glass to the project you are working on;

 These are not the only tools you will ever need to make glass art.
 These are just the bare minimum and several of the most important ones you will be using over and over again in most of your home-based projects.